Espresso in AeroPress: Can This Recipe Mimic Real Espresso?

 Why Can’t You Make Espresso With AeroPress?

-Espresso machines push pressurized water through the grounds.
-The AeroPress uses pressure to push water through the grounds.
+Espresso machines and the AeroPress both use pressure to brew by pushing water through coffee grounds.

 So what’s the difference?